georchestra/georchestra/doc/deploy.md

 Instead of copying the webapps to the tomcat instances, it is possible to symlink them.
 Tomcat is smart enough to detect when the link target is updated, and redeploy it on the fly.

-This however requires the build process to happen on the production host (or a NFS mount).
+However, this requires the build process to happen on the production host (or a NFS mount).

     PROFILE=myprofile
     VERSION=14.06